Purity-E/project_mlopszoomcamp/README.md

-# project_mlopszoomcamp
+# Course Project
-This repository contains all the code and all information about my project for the mlopszoomcamp course.
  This project involves creating a machine learning model to detect fake news.
 It is an end to end machine learning project that involves all the steps from building a model to deploying the model.
+ This repository contains all the code and all information about my project for the mlopszoomcamp course.

 # Fake News Detection
 ## Problem Description